tnordquist/personal-android-project-rbrazell1/docs/index.md

 <ul>

-  <li>On running the user will land on the "home page"</li>
+  <li>On running the user will be shown a brief logo page before landing on the "home page"</li>

 </ul>

-### The Screen will be split into 3 parts for the user to pick from:
+### The Home screen will be split into 3 parts for the user to pick from:

 <ol>